 They were unconvinced and continued to loot and act violently so the king met with them again the next day, this time at Smithfield in the capital, to reiterate his intentions.
 Some of the king’s party sensed a threat to Richard from the crowd and fighting broke out.

 Wat Tyler was pulled from his horse and killed by the Mayor of London.
-Richard managed to calm the rebels, led them away from Tyler’s body and instructed them to go home in return for clemency.
-Remaining factions in East Anglia were subdued by the end of May.
+Richard managed to calm the rebels, led them away from Tyler’s body, and instructed them to go home in return for clemency.
+The remaining factions in East Anglia were subdued by the end of May.

-Richard honoured none of his promises to the rebels.
+Richard honored none of his promises to the rebels.

 Richard II Marries, Richard Grieves

 Fifteen-year-old Richard was contracted into an unpopular match with Anne of Bohemia, also fifteen, to secure an ally against France in the ongoing Hundred Years War.
 On the 22nd of January 1382, Richard and Anne were married at Westminster Abbey.

 Their twelve-year marriage produced no children.
 She died of the plague in June 1394 and Sheen Palace, her place of death, was razed to the ground on a distraught Richard's orders.